ali-susanto/shape_star_dart/README.md

 # shape_star_dart
-Make a sand glass and diagonal numbers with darts
+Make a sand glass and diagonal numbers with dart.

 - output program.